petrvanblokland/DesignDesignSpace/Site.md

 ![DSGNWK_0582BW.jpg](docs/images/DSGNWK_0582BW.jpg)

+### Design methods
+In magnitude of design methods have been developed, but unformtunately they all share the common goal to meet the deadline with an optimum of available functions.
+You may recognize that in your current design practice.

+What most design methods don’t do is create space for designers to develop themselves.
+To allow unintended mistakes.
+Cuddle solutions that don’t seem to be porfitable right away.
+To spend time on acquiring skills without predefined purpose.

+Yet, for the development of skill, such an approach is essential.

+*Design Design Space* offers that environment.
+To study a specific topic for a defined period of time.
+Offering challenges, feed back, techniques and design methods that are customized to your development.

+### Experience
+*Design Design Space* taps into 35 of studio projects and over 50 years of combined experience of design education.
+Projects ranging from corporate identities, type design, typographic software, interiors, environmental design and running Design Games.

 ### What *Design Design Space* can be

 * A personal environment to develop design skills, by accepting design challenges, meeting with coaches and colleage students in online feed-back sessions and presentations.